classBabacar/GameOfMastermind/README.md

 - In 1977, Donald Knuth implementend an algorithm to solve the game, Mastermind.
 The algorithm says you can solve any pattern in 5 or fewer turns granted if the set of pegs = 4.
 I've played the game before and thought it was very interesting so I decided to make the game and apply his algorithm to it and see what I can learn. https://en.wikipedia.org/wiki/Mastermind_(board_game)

-- I'm going to do something interesting as-well so the game has many algorithms to win in under 5 turns.
-I decided I'm going to also include another algorithm which is called, Swaszek strategy which was discovered in 2000.
+- I decided I'm going to also include another algorithm which is called, Swaszek strategy which was discovered in 2000.
 This should be intersting, because I'm gonna allow users to use both Knuth's and Swaszek's algorithm to determine which one they like more from a algorithmic standpoint.
 I'm going to see how these algorithms scales as the #ofpegs increases.
 It should be fun!!!

 # Tutorial Phase (6/22/19)
 - The game at first can be a little tricky and I want the people to understand how it's played.
 So if you've never played mastermind go through the tutorial I hope I explained it well.